EXCLUSIVE-Chinese regulator asks banks to cut wealth management yields -sources

 Retail investors also often assume that banks will stand behind such products, even when marketing materials indicate that they are not guaranteed.

-The CBRC could not be reached for comment, while the Central Depository and Clearing Corporation declined to immediately comment. ($1 = 6.5752 Chinese yuan renminbi) (Additional reporting by Zhao Hongmei and Clark Li in BEIJING; Editing by Will Waterman)
+The CBRC could not be reached for comment, while the Central Depository and Clearing Corporation declined to immediately comment.
+(Additional reporting by Zhao Hongmei and Clark Li in BEIJING; Editing by Will Waterman)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan